 Sickness – your pension will NOT be affected even if you enter a period of ‘no pay’

-Maternity, adoption or paternity – your pension will NOT be affected during the first 39 weeks, even if you earn less than normal or have ‘no pay’
+Maternity, adoption or paternity – your pension will NOT be affected even if you enter a period of ‘no pay’

 The Local Government Pension Scheme